The Ultimate Guide to N12 Evictions and L2 Applications in Ontario: Part 1

 Landlords can issue an N12 for personal use of a property by themself, an eligible family member (such as a spouse, parent, or child), or a caregiver of one of the foregoing.

 This person must intend to reside in the unit on a full time basis for at least one (1) full year following the eviction.
-If the use is intended to be transient or infrequent (e.g., vacation home), it will not qualify for the purposes of an N12.
+Transient or infrequent use (e.g., as a vacation home) will not qualify for the purposes of an N12.

-An N12 may also be issued by a landlord on behalf of a purchaser who intends to occupy the property post-sale, provided that in this scenario, the property contains no more than 3 residential units.
-Note that this 3-unit limitation does not apply outside of an eviction-for-purchaser scenario.
+An N12 may also be issued by a landlord on behalf of a purchaser who intends to occupy the property post-sale.
+The property must contain no more than three (3) residential units.
+(Note that this 3-unit limitation does not apply outside of an eviction-for-purchaser scenario.)

 How Do I Complete an N12 Form?